Quick Home Upgrade Jobs for the Weekend

 Keep your files in one compartment or shelf for your household’s most important documentations, filed in separate folders with correct labels.
 Make sure to sort them into utility bills (phone plan, water, electricity, and Wi-Fi subscriptions), financial reports, receipts for large purchases (appliances, car, large furniture, general home upgrade purchases), medical and dental records, tax file returns, insurance protection plans and retirement plans, and of course, employment and enrollment information.

 Revamp your wardrobe dresser with multi-layered racks with separate, adjustable shelving and compartments together with rod systems to suit all of your clothes.
-You could individualize your storage space with old boxes and baskets you can repurpose and redecorate to function as compartments for your socks, delicates, and bed linen.
+You could individualize your storage space with old boxes and baskets you can repurpose and redecorate to function as compartments for your socks, delicates, flower vase and bed linen.

 Handy Bath Supplies